ninjacoderz/snack_sdl2_with_modern_C-/README.md

 #2.
 Add more road block.
 	# Criteria:
     	Class constructors utilize member initialization lists.
+        	RoadBlock initialzation it's upper left right bottom members The project makes use of references in function declarations.
+        	I use references in constructors
         One or more classes are added to the project with appropriate access specifiers for class members.
-        The project makes use of references in function declarations.
-        The project follows the Rule of 5.
-I implement Rule Of Five for snake and roadblock The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+        	RoadBlock class is added, ScoreFile Is added The project follows the Rule of 5.
+        	I implement Rule Of Five for snake and roadblock

+        The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
         The project uses smart pointers instead of raw pointers.
+        	I use unique pointer for RoadBlock
+        The project uses multithreading.
+        A mutex or lock is used in the project.

-	Blocks will have blue color (  0, 0, 255, 255 )
-    Update Renderer to draw block Renderer::RenderBlock
+        	 I use mutiple threading and mutex to handle draw RoadBlock and Snake Blocks will have blue color (  0, 0, 255, 255 ) Update Renderer to draw block Renderer::RenderBlock
     When snake hit block, the game is over:  Game::DetectCollision